theashiq/PicassoPro/README.md

 # PicassoPro
-An iOS app that generates images from text prompts utilizing Stable Diffusion API
+An iOS app that generates images from text prompts utilizing Stable Diffusion API.
+Generated images can be shared or save to the gallery

 # Screenshots
 ## Light Appearance